deeperdolphin/papers/spectrum.md

 Given the SNRs of all layers, Spectrum selects a subset to train while freezing the rest.
 Layers with higher SNR contain more information relevant to the task, so focusing updates on these layers allows Spectrum to converge faster.
 The number of layers trained is a key hyperparameter that controls the tradeoff between training speed and model performance.

 Spectrum selects layers to train based on their relative SNR ranking within each module (e.g. attention layers, FFN layers).
 This ensures a balanced distribution of updates across different parts of the model.
 By default, Spectrum trains the top 25% of layers in each module, as we find this provides a good balance between efficiency and quality.

-Algorithm 2 provides the pseudocode for Spectrum layer selection.
-The core idea is to sort layers by SNR within each module and select the top k% to train.
-This SNR-ranked subset of layers is then passed to the optimizer for training while the rest of the model is frozen.

 [4] Marchenko, V. A., and Leonid A. Pastur.
 "Distribution of eigenvalues for some sets of random matrices."
 Matematicheskii Sbornik 114.4 (1967): 507-536.